mlilback/rc2SwiftClient/Issues.md

 * switching help topics adjusts width of split view

 * switch all use of KVO in File to use signals

+* session needs to send delegate its own error type

+* need to move framework required defaults to each framework, and have app load them allowing each succeeding framework to overwrite lower ones